 Research and other expenses may include books, some equipment, software, biostatistical consulting, research assistance, et al.

 Predoctoral fellows receive health insurance coverage through the student health insurance program.
 Fellows receive other student benefits in accordance to their registration status.
 Parking eligibility and application is processed through the student’s department.

 Length of Support

 CCEP predoctoral fellowships are awarded for one year with expectation of renewal for a second year.
 First-year fellows must re-apply for a second year and compete in the same pool with new candidates.

 - Current students should submit a single PDF that includes the following documents in order: cover letter to Sara Vandegrift, personal statement (two pages maximum), and current curriculum vita.
-Applicants must also coordinate three faculty recommendations for full consideration, including one from an eligible Cancer Control Education Program faculty mentor in support as the applicant’s mentor.
+Applicants must also coordinate three faculty recommendations for full consideration, including one from a Cancer Control Education Program faculty mentor in support as the applicant’s mentor.
 All recommendations should be sent directly to Ms. Vandegrift from the recommender in PDF format.

 Contact: For questions about program eligibility and requirements or application submission please contact